Mining Industry Human Resources Council: The Canadian Mining Certification Program (CMCP)

 The CMCP intends to measure and certify expertise in mining, validating the skills, knowledge, and experience of workers in the mining sector.
 CMCP is the first - and only - national mining worker certification program in Canada.

 CMCP recognizes individual mine workers who have demonstrated their competency and expertise by meeting the National Occupational Standards (NOS) established for the Canadian mining industry.
 They establish clear, objective skill and knowledge benchmarks, and form the basis for workplace development, driving curriculum development within educational institutes, and the alignment of company training programs.

 Mining Essentials

 Mining Essentials is a pre-employment training program for Indigenous peoples who are interested in exploring career options in mining.
 The program teaches both the essential skills and work readiness skills that the Canadian mining industry has deemed necessary to gain an entry-level position.
 It is being expanded as part of the National Essential and Work Readiness (NEWR) Skills Training Program for the mining industry to better represent youth, women and immigrants.

-ENSEMBLE

-ENSEMBLE, subtitled The Mining Industry Diversity Network, is an online meeting place that provides Human Resources, diversity and recruiting professionals from Canada's mining industry a space to connect with diversity-focused associations, Indigenous mining and community experts, and immigrant employment counselors to find ways to promote diversity and inclusion in mining.
-MiHR uses this platform to host monthly webinars based on a variety of diversity-based topics.

-Immigrant Outreach

-The Mining Specific Professional Immigrant Networks (M-PIN) project is the key arm of MiHR's immigrant outreach programs.
-In collaboration with the Toronto Region Immigrant Council (TRIEC) and Professions North/Nord in Sudbury, M-PIN aims to adapt, test and evaluate innovative methods to broaden engagement to better recruit and integrate immigrant talent into the Ontario mining industry.